 An editorial platform has no product to move and no quota to hit.
 What it has is a point of view and a duty to the reader.
 Our job is to inform and to educate, and to earn your trust the slow way: by being honest, by showing our reasoning, and by having nothing riding on your answer.

-That is also how we hold two things together, being honest and not being neutral.
+That is also how we hold two things together: being honest and not being neutral.
 We are open about what we think, careful about what is true, and clear about which is which.
 We will tell you where we stand, and we will never bend a fact to get you there.

 Take all of that away, and what is left is the thing we actually are: a public conversation about AI, in plain language, that belongs to everyone in it.

-The through-line is simple.
+It all comes down to the same thing.
 A little more curious, a little more confident, a little harder to fool.

 You do not need to understand everything about AI.
 Nobody does, not even the people building it.
 So, keep asking.
 We will keep answering.